CodePurble/rp-scrabble/README.md

 	```

 ## Other notes
-* Keep the repo up to date by running `git pull` every once in a while in the project directory
+* Keep the repo up to date by running `git pull` every once in a while in the project directory.
+Remember to rebuild again after pulling to bring any changes into effect.
 * Log files are stored in
 	```sh
 	$HOME/.local/share/rp-scrabble/logs